LGP-FEUP-2023/SC12/h4pro-mobile/README.md

 1. Run the Virtual Device
 1. With the project already starte and the Expo GUI running follow the instructions on the terminal for running in an android application

+## Running the project with bluetooth library

+To run this project you cannot use Expo Go app.
+To run the project you have to have Virtual Device installed (but then you can't test bluetooth connectivity), or connect your physical Android device.
+Run `npx expo run:android` in terminal.

 ## Useful resources

 [Video](https://youtu.be/0-S5a0eXPoc) of a intro course to React-native including running, debugging and coding